amir20/dozzle/README.md

 - Search logs using regex 🔦
 - Small memory footprint 🏎
 - Split screen for viewing multiple logs
-- Download logs easy
+- Download logs easily
 - Live stats with memory and CPU usage
-- Authentication with username and password 🚨
+- Multi-user authentication with support for proxy forward authorization 🚨

-Dozzle should work for most.
-It has been tested with hundreds of containers.
+Dozzle has been tested with hundreds of containers.
 However, it doesn't support offline searching.
 Products like [Loggly](https://www.loggly.com), [Papertrail](https://papertrailapp.com) or [Kibana](https://www.elastic.co/products/kibana) are more suited for full search capabilities.

-Dozzle doesn't cost any money and aims to focus on real-time debugging.

-## Getting Dozzle
+## Getting Started

-Dozzle is a very small Docker container (4 MB compressed).
-Pull the latest release from the index:
+Dozzle is a small container (4 MB compressed).
+Pull the latest release with:

     $ docker pull amir20/dozzle:latest

-## Using Dozzle
+### Running Dozzle

 The simplest way to use dozzle is to run the docker container.
 Also, mount the Docker Unix socket with `--volume` to `/var/run/docker.sock`:

     $ docker run --name dozzle -d --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:8080 amir20/dozzle:latest

 Dozzle will be available at [http://localhost:8888/](http://localhost:8888/).
-You can change `-p 8888:8080` to any port.
-For example, if you want to view dozzle over port 4040 then you would do `-p 4040:8080`.

-### Connecting with Docker compose
+Here is the Docker Compose file:

     version: "3"
     services: